software-students-spring2025/5-final-tung-tung-sahur/README.md

 Our system has mongodb and web application (2 systems) running in docker containers.
 Here is the [link](https://hub.docker.com/r/suqichen/darkspace) to our customized system images on Docker Hub.

 ### Run Our Application

+Here are the steps to run our application locally using Docker.

 1. Clone the repository:
    ```bash
    git clone https://github.com/software-students-spring2025/5-final-tung-tung-sahur